SegmentationBLWX/sssegmentation/docs/Tutorials.md

 Mixed precision methods combine the use of different numerical formats in one computational workload.
 It offers significant computational speedup by performing operations in half-precision format, while storing minimal information in single-precision to retain as much information as possible in critical parts of the network.

+For more technical details, please refer to [Mixed Precision Training](https://arxiv.org/abs/1710.03740).

 SSSegmentation supports two types of mixed precision training, *i.e.*,

 - `apex`: Mixed precision training implemented by using the third-party python package `apex` supported by NVIDIA,